 RIL Unsolicited Commands

-for details.unsolResponse is one of RIL_UNSOL_RESPONSE_*
+unsolResponse is one of RIL_UNSOL_RESPONSE_*

 data is pointer to data defined for that RIL_UNSOL_RESPONSE_*